 African Diaspora Music Project

 This fantastic project, led by Dr. Louise Toppin and Videmus, has compiled a massive list of black composers.
 They’ve got biographies and a search function to help you find songs appropriate to your voice and concert repertoire.

 Dr. Louise Toppin is a soprano and professor specializing in contemporary music and has also spent years promoting the performance and research of music by black composers.
 Her organization Videmus is dedicated to performing under-represented composers, including composers of color and female composers.

 Music by Black Composers has a massive directory of all known historic black composers and a separate one for living composers.
 They’ve also published several anthologies (at the moment, for violin, but more works are coming) and a blog that often features biographies of historic black composers.

 Women’s Philharmonic Initiative

 Although not entirely focused on black composers, the Women’s Philharmonic Initiative is a fantastic organization.
-They provide grants to orchestras in the US who would like to perform music by women.
-Past grant winners include the Louisiana Philarhomic Orchestra (2015), San Jose Chamber Orchestra (2012), and the Boulder Philharmonic Orchestra.
+They provide grants to orchestras in the US that would like to perform music by women.
+Past grant winners include the Louisiana Philharmonic Orchestra (2015), San Jose Chamber Orchestra (2012), and the Boulder Philharmonic Orchestra.
 Unfortunately, due to the pandemic, 2020 grants are on hold.